-It is advisable to set this variable to prod before you are executing commands with
+It is advisable to set this variable to prod before we are executing commands with

 Why?
 At first,

-APP_ENV=prod is the settings which tells symfony to skip loading up dependencies installed in your application which are only neccessary for development purposes.
-Since you are building your application for producation, settings this variable to prod seems to make sense.
+APP_ENV=prod is the settings which tells symfony to skip loading up dependencies installed in our application which are only necessary for development purposes.
+Since we are building our application for production, setting this variable to prod seems to make sense.